Criteria for Measurement for CAE in Cyber Operations Advanced

 The applicant program must include Knowledge Units (KUs) (single or multiple courses, or course modules within single or multiple courses) covering 100% foundational academic content, 60% core academic content and a minimum of two areas of academic content specialization.
 CAE-Cyber Operations Advanced Foundational KUs represent the required knowledge for any cyber operations student and must be met either before entering or at completion of the cyber operations advanced program.
 The Cyber Operations Advanced Foundational KUs are the ten CAE-Cyber Operations Fundamental Mandatory KUs.
 Each school must use a documented process to vet their own students for the required foundational knowledge.
 Vetting can be any documented process.

-Students meeting the academic criteria for the institution's cyber operations program must meet 100% foundational requirements, complete coursework for 60% core academic requirements, complete six credit hours in a specialization KU and either complete a thesis or its equivalent in a cyber operations topic.
+Students meeting the academic criteria for the institution's cyber operations advanced program must meet 100% foundational requirements, complete coursework for 60% core academic requirements, complete six credit hours in a specialization KU and either complete a thesis or its equivalent in a cyber operations topic.

 CAE-Cyber Operations Advanced applications will undergo a documentation review and a possible on-site, detailed curriculum review with representatives of the CAE-Cyber Operations program office and the relevant faculty at the applying institution which will look at the details of each course contributing to coverage of the knowledge units.